SweepCasinos > Vegas Gems

 Cons

-• Shard win popups did not have payout detail
+• Shard win popups skipped payout details

 💬 Comment

-Table: Game Types I Found Inside Vegas Gems
+Table 6: Game Types I Found Inside Vegas Gems

 Game Category What It Included Could I Launch It?